Generic top-level domain: History

 The initial set of generic top-level domains, defined by RFC 920 in October 1984, was a set of "general purpose domains": com, edu, gov, mil, org.
 The net domain was added with the first implementation of these domains.
 The com, net, and org TLDs, despite their originally specified goals, are now open to use for any purpose.

 In November 1988, another TLD was introduced, int.
-This TLD was introduced in response to NATO's request for a domain name which adequately reflected its character as an international organization.
+This TLD was introduced in response to NATO's request for a domain name that adequately reflected its character as an international organization.
 It was also originally planned to be used for some Internet infrastructure databases, such as ip6.int, the IPv6 equivalent of in-addr.arpa.
 However, in May 2000, the Internet Architecture Board proposed to exclude infrastructure databases from the int domain.
 All new databases of this type would be created in arpa (a legacy domain from the conversion of ARPANET), and existing usage would move to arpa wherever feasible, which led to the use of ip6.arpa for IPv6 reverse lookups.

-By the mid-1990s there was discussion of introduction of more TLDs.
+By the mid-1990s, there was discussion of the introduction of more TLDs.
 Jon Postel, as head of IANA, invited applications from interested parties.
 In early 1995, Postel created "Draft Postel", an Internet draft containing the procedures to create new domain name registries and new TLDs.
 Draft Postel created a number of small committees to approve the new TLDs.
 Because of the increasing interest, a number of large organizations took over the process under the Internet Society's umbrella.
 This second attempt involved setting up a temporary organization called the International Ad Hoc Committee (IAHC).
 On February 4, 1997, the IAHC issued a report ignoring the Draft Postel recommendations and instead recommending the introduction of seven new TLDs (arts, firm, info, nom, rec, store, and web).
-However, these proposals were abandoned after the U.S. government intervened.